 Exercise cannot treat scoliosis and the physical misalignment of the spine.
 Exercise may help improve posture and range of motion, but itself cannot change the curvature.

 Scoliosis is a progressive condition.
 The key to treating a progressive condition is to stay ahead of its progression.
-Chiropractic is a proactive treatment that focuses on physical adjustments to correct misalignments in the spine.
-With regular adjustments, we have seen positive results from our practice members with scoliosis during their duration of care, but results really depend on:
+Chiropractic is a proactive approach that focuses on physical adjustments to address misalignments in the spine.
+With regular adjustments, we have had positive feedback from our practice members with scoliosis during their duration of care, but results really depend on:

-Chiropractic is a non-invasive and drug-free approach towards correction and prevention of the spinal curvature from getting worse.
+Chiropractic is a non-invasive and drug-free approach towards pain-relief and prevention of the spinal curvature from getting worse.

 Yes, we have practice members who have undergone a spinal surgery before and continue to benefit from chiropractic care.